Dueto Voces del Rancho: History

 Dueto Las Voces del Rancho was founded in 2000 in Los Angeles, California.
-It all began with two young Mexican Americans: Edgar Rodriguez, born in Guadalajara, Jalisco; and Mariano Fernandez, from Los Mochis, Sinaloa.
+It all began with two young men: Edgar Rodríguez, born in Guadalajara, Jalisco; and Mariano Fernández, from Los Mochis, Sinaloa.
 Both of them were raised in the city of Bell, a city in the Los Angeles metropolitan area.
 With the help of Lupillo Rivera, a well-known Regional Mexican singer, they set up a band and began recording their first songs.